 Hotel Saint Louis revitalizes an 1893 historic landmark designed by the famed architect Louis Sullivan along with his team at Adler & Sullivan and constructed as the St. Louis Union Trust Company.
 Sullivan, considered the creator of the modern skyscraper, is credited with the modernist credo, "form ever follows function."

 Predominantly vacant since 2013, the Union Trust Company Building was purchased in 2015 by Restoration St. Louis, led by Amy and Amrit Gill.
-After a multi–million dollar renovation, the hotel is opening as Hotel Saint Louis under the Marriott Autograph Collection in late fall of 2018.
+After a multi–million dollar renovation, the hotel opened as Hotel Saint Louis under the Marriott Autograph Collection in December of 2018.

 Hotel Saint Louis is an homage to Sullivan and his legacy.
 The rooftop bar, /FORM Skybar, reflects Sullivan’s famous philosophy while the street-level restaurant is named “Union 30” after the building’s original name and its placement on the city's landmark list.
 The original two-story lobby has been restored along with a recreation of the stained glass roof.
 In addition, the top three floors have been converted into 14 luxury apartments plus a penthouse.